Danny Abeckaser

-Danny A. Abeckaser (דני א. אביכזר) is an Israeli-born American actor and filmmaker.
+Danny A. Abeckaser (דני א. אביכזר) is an Israeli-born American actor, director and filmmaker.

 Early life

 Abeckaser was born in Israel, the sixth of seven children of Moroccan Jewish parents who immigrated to the U.S. in 1980.
 He grew up in Brooklyn.

 Career

-Abeckaser produced and acted in the film Holy Rollers (2010), which also stars Jesse Eisenberg.
+Nightclub career

+Abeckaser worked in the nightclub industry in New York as a promoter.
+Well connected in the industry, he brought models to clubs, planned parties & events, and took care of the celebrity clientele.
+He helped to open up clubs like Avenue and Marquee.

+The 2015 movie Club Life, in which he co-starred, created, and co-wrote was based on these experiences.

+Film career

+As an actor

+Abeckaser had a small part in the Vince Vaughn comedy Made in 2001, which led to receiving other small parts in movies such as Alpha Dog, You Don't Mess with the Zohan, and the TV show Entourage.

 He then played the part of Dino Lapron opposite Michael Shannon and Winona Ryder in the Ariel Vromen film The Iceman (2012) and had a very small role in the Martin Scorsese film The Wolf of Wall Street (2013).